What we are doing

 - Actively involving people affected by lung conditions in future service design, in order to remain responsive to need and empower voluntary action.

-- Working with people with respiratory illness to develop innovative engagement opportunities; for example, singing, Tai Chi and exercise that boosts wellbeing as well as lung health.
+- Working with people with living with lung conditions and their carers to develop innovative engagement opportunities; for example, singing, Tai Chi and exercise that boosts wellbeing as well as lung health.